 School attendance has therefore been made mandatory again from the 8 th March 2021.
-All Clinically Extremely Vulnerable pupils should attend their school unless they are one of the very small number of pupils under paediatric or other specialist care and have been advised by their GP or clinician not to attend.
-Pupils who live with someone who is CEV should continue to attend school as normal.
+Clinically extremely vulnerable children and staff / Children shielding or self-isolating.
+As the Governments knowledge of COVID-19 has grown, they now know that very few children and young people are at highest risk of severe illness due to the virus.
+Doctors have therefore been reviewing all children and young people who were initially identified as clinically extremely vulnerable to confirm whether they are still thought to be at highest risk.
+If parents have already discussed this with their child's doctors and they have confirmed the child is still considered clinically extremely vulnerable, the child should follow shielding advice.
+Under the current national lockdown, children will learn remotely until 8 March, except for vulnerable children and the children of critical workers who may still attend school.
+Clinically extremely vulnerable children and young people should not attend school or other educational settings, because the risk of exposure to the virus in the community is now very high.
+The school will make appropriate arrangements for your child to be able to continue their education at home.
 Where a pupil is unable to attend school because they are complying with clinical or public health advice, we will immediately offer them access to remote education.
 Where children are not able to attend school as they are following clinical or public health advice related to coronavirus (COVID-19), the absence will not be penalised.
 Children and families who are anxious about return to school If parents/carers of children with significant risk factors are concerned, then school will provide opportunity to discuss the safety at school and the procedures in place in an attempt to provide reassurance.
-School Workforce Staff who are clinically vulnerable or extremely clinically vulnerable School Workforce Sparsholt Primary School has planned to follow the full measures within the guidance, therefore most staff should return to the workplace as normal Those individuals who are clinically extremely vulnerable are no longer advised to shield but will be advised to take extra precautions to protect themselves as set out in the CEV Guidance https://www.gov.uk/government/publications/guidance-on-shielding-and-protecting-extremely-vulnerable-persons-from-covid-19/guidance-on-shielding-and-protecting-extremely-vulnerable-persons-from-covid-19/guidance-on-shielding-and-protecting-extremely-vulnerable-persons-from-covid-19 All other staff should continue to attend work, including those living in a household with someone who is clinically extremely vulnerable.
+School Workforce Staff who are clinically vulnerable or extremely clinically vulnerable Sparsholt Primary School has planned to follow the full measures within the guidance, therefore most staff should return to the workplace as normal Those individuals who are clinically extremely vulnerable are advised to work from home and not to go into work.
+Individuals in this group will have been identified through a letter from the NHS or from their GP, and may have been advised to shield in the past.
+Staff should talk to their employers about how they will be supported, including to work from home where possible, during the period of national restrictions.
+All other staff should continue to attend work, including those living in a household with someone who is clinically extremely vulnerable.
 Staff and children who are clinically vulnerable or have underlying health conditions but are not clinically extremely vulnerable, may continue to attend early years and childcare settings in line with current guidance.
 People who live with those who are clinically extremely vulnerable or clinically vulnerable can attend school as normal also.
-Supporting Staff The HT and DHT ensure that staff have the opportunity to express any worries and concerns as part of staff meetings and informally.
-Regular training and reference to the importance of health and wellbeing is provided including displays up around the school as reminders.
-Staff have been signposted to the Education Support Partnership for additional needs.
-DHT has attended the Mind ED Training and is cascading this down to staff.
-Deploying support staff and accommodating visiting specialists